How to Get a Trade Name in Wyoming

 Every 10 years.
 To renew your Wyoming DBA, you’ll need to file an Application for Renewal of Trade Name Registration with the Wyoming Secretary of State.
 This application is basically same as the Wyoming trade name application, but it only costs $50.

-How much does it cost to renew a Wyoming DBA?
+How much does it cost to renew a DBA in Wyoming?

 $50.
 This is Wyoming’s state filing fee for the Application for Renewal of Trade Name Registration form.